rdneagu/fs-a2-react/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-**NOTE: that the application will display a continuous loading animation if the API web service is not running**
+**NOTE: The application will display a continuous loading animation if the API web service is not running**

 **`npm run api`**